 To differentiate our internal communications from our external marketing, we have a series of alternative graphic elements for use across all internal touchpoints.

-The new elements are in a hand drawn style and consist of outline leaves in a similar pattern to the main Verve brand.
+The new elements are consistent to the main Verve brand, but using only the outline of the leaf shapes.
 They can be used in any of the Verve colour palette.

 Our photography style for internal communications is informal, fun and energetic.
 Photography should include a mixture of candid office shots; including the team, the culture, the office and social events.